 As well as this, each cell produces waste products including unused nutrients and also carbon dioxide.

 The blood supply to and from the cells is what allows all of this to happen.
-If the blood supply is poor then the cells in that part of the body suffer and problems and diseases very often start to occur.
+If it is poor then the cells in that part of the body suffer and problems and diseases very often start to occur.

 Some common symptoms: